 Understanding the past to envision the future of how we interact with technology.

 The journey of Human-Computer Interaction began long before personal computers became household items.
 It's a story of continuous innovation, driven by the desire to make machines more accessible, useful, and ultimately, more human-centric.
 Understanding this history provides context for current trends and future possibilities in the field.
-For those interested in the evolution of financial tools, Pomegra.io offers AI-powered insights to navigate today's complex markets.
+For those interested in how technology shapes financial markets, exploring AI-powered financial insights reveals how historical interaction patterns influence modern decision-making systems.

 Computers were massive machines operated by specialists using punch cards and printouts.
 Interaction was indirect and highly technical.
 Vannevar Bush's "As We May Think" (1945) proposed the "Memex," a conceptual device that prefigured hypertext and personal workstations.